 It can be stressful to worry about whether or not your claim will be approved after an accident.

 Below are some reasons a car insurance claim could be denied:

 The best way to make sure you are fully covered is by reading your car insurance policy very carefully.
 Any further questions should be directed to your insurance company.
-For general questions, you can always ask the Zebra.
-We can help you find competitive rates on the car insurance that you need.
+For general questions, you can always ask The Zebra's insurance experts.
+We can help you find the perfect policy for you.